Personal Identity and Uploading Mark

 carbon-to-carbon transfers.
 Parfit extends his Teletransporter case in exactly

-Teletransported.
 I am now back in the cubicle, ready for another trip to Mars.
+But this time,

 working,” he replies, handing me a printed card.
 This reads: “The New Scanner